Department of Brain and Cognitive Sciences

 Can be repeated for credit.

 For Brain and Cognitive Sciences undergraduates participating in curriculum-related research off-campus.
 Before enrolling, students must consult the BCS Academic Office for details on procedures and restrictions, and have approval from their faculty advisor.
 Subject to departmental approval.
-Upon completion, the off-campus supervisor will provide an evaluation of the student's work.
-The student must also submit a write-up of the experience, approved by the MIT supervisor.
+Upon completion, the off-campus advisor will provide an evaluation of the student's work.
+The student must also submit a write-up of the experience, approved by the MIT advisor.

 Staff